md-maheen-billah/Md-Maheen-Billah/README.md

 ## About Me 👉😇👈

->As a full-stack developer I leverage my skills to bridge the gap between front-end and back-end development.
-I specialize in building and maintaining user-friendly web applications, integrating APIs, and managing databases to enhance performance and scalability.
-Committed to continuous learning, I actively seek opportunities to improve my technical and communication skills.
+>As a full-stack developer I am constantly trying to bridge the gap between front-end and back-end development.
+I enjoy building and maintaining web applications, integrating APIs, and managing databases to enhance performance and scalability.
+Committed to continuous learning to improve my technical and communication skills.

 📍 I live in Brussels, Belgium

-📖 I’m currently learning C++ and Typescript.
+📖 I’m currently learning C++ and Mongoose.

 🤔 **I’m Open to Work on Domain like Web Development, Software Development**